 If a nation sends all its children to school, can it count on greater economic growth?
 Does putting bottoms in seats generate human capital?
 This week, Russ welcomed back the Hoover Institution’s Eric Hanushek.

 What did you think of this week’s episode?
 What did it make you think more about?
-Share with us your thoughts and reactions, helping us make EconTalk ever better.
-As always, we learn from you and we love to hear from you.

 1. What additional question(s) would you have asked Hanushek?